jupyter/jupyter-drive/README.md

 ## Note on Jupyter/IPython

-We try to support both IPython 3.x and above version, though many changes in configuration between IPython 3.x and after make the exact path of configuration may vary from system to systems.
+We try to support both IPython 3.x and above version, though many changes in configuration between IPython 3.x and later versions may cause the exact configuration path to vary from system to system.

 ## Symlink files

-By default all the Javascript files will be symlinked, so any update to the package python or javascript will be reflected on your python server. use the  `--no-symlink` option to actually copy the file on their final destination.
+By default all the Javascript files will be symlinked, so any update to the package python or javascript will be reflected on your python server.
+Use the  `--no-symlink` option to actually copy the file on their final destination.

 ## Mixed contents

-You can also installed the `MixedContentsManager`, to do so install as previously with the `--mixed` options.
-For example on the default profile :
+You can also install the `MixedContentsManager`, to do so install as before with the `--mixed` options.
+For example, on the default profile:

 ```bash
 python -m jupyterdrive --mixed
 ```

-The mixed content manager will show both contents from local hard drive and remote google drive as two directory in your dashboard.
+The mixed content manager will show contents from both the local hard drive and the remote google drive as two directories in your dashboard.

 #### mixed content configuration.

-All the following files should be created automatically once you have used the content manager once.
-You should need to modify these file manually to have the contents maager working in most cases.
+All of the following files should be created automatically the first time that you run the content manager.
+You might need to modify these files manually to get the contents manager to work.

 To modify the configuration of the mixed contents manager you need to update the following files: